Arto Tunçboyacıyan

-Tunçboyacıyan had appeared on more than 200 records in Europe before arriving in the United States, where he went on to work with numerous jazz musicians including Chet Baker, Marc Johnson, Al Di Meola, and Joe Zawinul, as well as performing semi-regularly with Paul Winter and the Earth Band.
+Tunchboyachyan had appeared on more than 200 records in Europe before arriving in the United States, where he went on to work with numerous jazz musicians, including Chet Baker, Marc Johnson, Al Di Meola, and Joe Zawinul, as well as performing semi-regularly with Paul Winter and the Earth Band.
 He has worked with Turkish singer Sezen Aksu and the Greek singer Eleftheria Arvanitaki.
-Tunçboyacıyan's elder brother Onno Tunç was also a musician, and they have collaborated on several occasions.
+Tunchboyachyan's elder brother, Onno Tunchboyachyan, was also a musician, and they have collaborated on several occasions.

 Early life

-Arto Tunçboyacıyan was born in Istanbul, Turkey His father was a shoemaker of Armenian descent.
+Arto Tunçboyacıyan was born in Istanbul, Turkey.
+His father was a shoemaker of Armenian descent.

-At the age of 11, he began his career playing and recording traditional Anatolian music with various musicians, including his brother Onno Tunç, thus establishing himself as a professional musician throughout Turkey and Europe.
+At 11, he began his career playing and recording traditional Anatolian music with various musicians, including his brother Onno Tunç, thus establishing himself as a professional musician throughout Turkey and Europe.

 In 1981, Tunçboyacıyan moved to the United States and settled in New York.

 Career

 Arto started an association with Armenian-American oud player Ara Dinkjian.
-In 1985, the quartet Night Ark was founded and led by Ara Dinkjian.
-Arto recorded the duo project with Ara Dinkjian "Tears of Dignity" (1994) and "Onno" (1996) homage to his brother Onno who died in a plane crash in 1996.
+In 1985, Ara Dinkjian founded and led the quartet Night Ark.
+Arto recorded the duo project with Ara Dinkjian, "Tears of Dignity" (1994) and "Onno" (1996), a homage to his brother Onno, who died in a plane crash in 1996.

 In 1988, his solo albums Virginland and Main Root were released.
-In 1997 Aile Muhabbeti was released in Turkey and used as a movie soundtrack.
+In 1997, Aile Muhabbeti was released in Turkey and used as a movie soundtrack.
 He composed the songs with Armenian and Turkish musicians.
-In 2000 he released Every Day is a New Life.
+In 2000, he released Every Day is a New Life.

-In 1998, Tunçboyacıyan returned to the Yerevan, the capital of Armenia, and met pianist and keyboardist Vahagn Hayrapetyan.
-They soon organised a rehearsal in order to recruit musicians to start a band.
+In 1998, Tunçboyacıyan returned to Yerevan, the capital of Armenia, and met pianist and keyboardist Vahagn Hayrapetyan.
+They soon organised a rehearsal to recruit musicians to start a band.
 Ten local musicians were enlisted, thus becoming the Armenian Navy Band.

 Some months later, in 1999, the band recorded their first album, called Bzdik Zinvor, in Yerevan.
 The recording was followed by their first European tour in 2000, in Italy, Germany, Austria and Spain.
 The band then performed concerts in France, Belgium and the Netherlands.
 During a 2001 stop in Istanbul, the Armenian Navy Band recorded their second album, New Apricot, in 2001.

 Armenian Navy Band's next album was Türkçe Sözlü Hafif Anadolu Müziği (Light Anatolian Music With Turkish Words), recorded in the winter of 2001.

 Tunçboyacıyan's 2001 album Aile Muhabbeti was used as soundtrack in two films: Hemşo (2001) and Mon père est ingénieur (2004).